FusionAuth/fusionauth-site/site/_posts/2021-02-19-whats-wrong-with-implicit-grant.md

 Well, if you are building an awesome React, Angular, Vue or other single page application, what should you use instead of the Implicit grant?

 Use the Authorization Code grant.
-In addition:
+It's secure, safe, well tested, standardized and keeps tokens out of the URL.

+In addition to using that grant, take these steps to secure your SPA OAuth flow:

 * Use PKCE in your SPA to make sure your application, which can't maintain a secure client secret, is not susceptible to an authorization code interception attack.
 * Run a server.
 It needn't be complicated.
 In fact, it can be as simple as a few lines of node to exchange the authorization code for an access token.
 Here's [an example Node application](https://github.com/fusionauth/fusionauth-example-node).
+This is also known as the BFF, or Backend For a Frontend, pattern.
-* Store access tokens out of reach of javascript in the browser.
+* Store access tokens out of reach of JavaScript in the browser.
 You could store them in a server side session, or in `secure`, `HttpOnly` cookies.

+Happy coding!